gardenlinux/gardenlinux/docs/01_developers/lima.md

 > [!IMPORTANT]
 > When building images for use with Lima, you should always at least include the `kvm` and the `lima` feature as they provide the base requirements.
 Adding additional features is fine as long as they don't conflict with any of them.
-You should never mix another platform feature like `vmware`, or the `_dev` feature with the `lima` feature as they are known to conflict.
+You should never mix another platform feature like `vmware`, or the `_dev` feature with the `lima` feature as they are known to be incompatible.

 Build the disk image for both `amd64` and `arm64` architecture using this command: